 National literacy organization ABC Life Literacy Canada is hoping to change that by encouraging more employers to provide financial literacy training for their staff.
 The charity offers a free financial literacy program, entitled ABC Money Matters, available in English and French to employers, community groups and literacy organizations across the country.

-ABC Money Matters’ core program offers four topics to choose from – spending plans, banking basics, borrowing money and RESPs & savings.
+ABC Money Matters’ core program offers five topics to choose from – spending plans, banking basics, borrowing money, ways to save and smart shopping.
 Host employers can choose to run workshops around any or all of the four topics.
 Each workshop offers training materials written in clear language for adult learners.

 Workshops can be delivered by employers themselves, or in some instances, TD volunteers are available to help facilitate the sessions.
 TD Bank Group, through its corporate citizenship platform, The Ready Commitment, is the founding sponsor of ABC Money Matters.